10-Day Tohoku Indy Trip Itinerary

 |

-This trip is hosted by a JST Host who will facilitate and ensure that your trip gets off to a good start.
-Upon arrival at the Rock Wood Hotel your JST Host will lead in a trip orientation, providing details and framework for the trip flow, as well as orienting you on how to be a great guest during your stay in Japan.
-The JST Host will join you for the entire duration of the trip, ensuring smooth transitions at each accommodation and ski resort.
-You can see more on the Logistics page about the processes of arriving and departing on this trip. |
+At the pickup locations, you’ll be greeted by a JST host who will ensure your trip gets off to a smooth start.
+Upon arrival at Rock Wood Hotel, your host will lead a trip orientation—outlining the flow of the journey and offering guidance on how to be a respectful guest during your time in Japan.
+Your JST host will accompany you throughout the entire trip, coordinating logistics and ensuring seamless transitions between accommodations and ski resorts.
+For more details on arrival and departure, please refer to the Logistics page. |

 Day 2-3: Ski Aomori Spring Resort